prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 **_gdprApplies_**

 This boolean field represents whether the user in question is in an area where GDPR applies.
-This field comes from the CMP itself; it's comes included in the response when a request is made to the CMP API.
+This field comes from the CMP itself; it's included in the response when a request is made to the CMP API.
 On the rare occasion where this value isn't defined by the CMP, each adapter has the opportunity to set their own value for this field.

 One of two general approaches can be taken by the adapter to populate this field: